If you want to submit to WORDLY ‘Skeptic’ Edition simply click here and fill out the following form.

 For our print editions, pieces need to be either between 300 and 700 words, or 1100 to 1200 words—or up to an A4 page for poetry.
 Articles such as journalistic writing and opinion pieces for the print editions should be about ongoing issues that won’t become outdated before the magazine can be put together and launched.

-Submissions for WORDLY online should be under 1000 words; submissions above this word count would have to be exceptionally well done to be considered.
+Submissions for WORDLY online should be under 1000 words.
+Submissions above this word count would have to be exceptionally well-done to be considered.
 WORDLY online is especially interested in publishing articles, journalism, and opinion pieces about current issues.
 However, if your submission to a print edition of WORDLY is not able to be accepted, but is of particularly high quality, we may offer your piece to be published on this blog instead.

 As per the Australian standard, all submissions should use single quotation marks, the un-spaced em-dash rule, and also follow the general Australian standard for spelling.

 Feel free to send us completed pieces, but remember: you may also pitch us pieces.
 You can email us about any ideas you are unsure about, or need a bit of advice on.

 Any and all artistic submissions are welcome.
 They can range from photos, to photos of paintings, to graphic design pieces.
 All art submissions must be submitted electronically, and all we ask is that it is in the highest possible resolution; it’s possible for your work to be one of our WORDLY covers, and that’s two A4 pages!
 We are often in great need of art, and so your submissions do have a great chance of being accepted, so please don’t be shy to submit.